-- Remove toys, building blocks, newspapers, string, books and other items from the area you want cleaned.
+- Remove any toys, building blocks, newspapers, string, books, and other items from the area you want cleaned.
 A robot can easily get stuck when it snags anything it can't swallow.

 - Remove/lift stools, magazine racks, dining room chairs and other easy-to-remove small furniture items for best cleaning coverage.

 - Tie up blind strings or curtains that drape on the floor.

 - Manage cables and cords.
 Find ways to organize and lift these from the floor and learn more about Cable Management Systems

 - Although some robot vacuums have de-tangle features, thin cords such as those from telephone or satelite radios tend to wrap around and items could get pulled off a table, if not lifted from the floor area.

 - Remember to empty the robot's dirt bin often.
 You would be surprised how fast they fill up and there is no overflow area.

 - If your robot is designed for washing floors, vacuum the area first to remove larger dirt particles before washing.